 • How is organic search performance trending week over week?

-All of this, without a single cookie and without a consent banner cluttering your site.
+All of this, without a single cookie and without a consent banner cluttering your WordPress site.

 GDPR-Compliant by Architecture, Not by Policy